What are the Executive Elections?

 Could you give more information on the entire process of standing in the election?

-To stand in the elections, all you need to do is nominate yourself on the election’s portal on the elections page.
-Here are the deadlines:
+To stand in the elections, all you need to do is nominate yourself on the election’s portal during the nomination/application window which generall opens in January each year.

 It only takes a few minutes to nominate yourself for an Executive Officer role and you can edit your nomination until the voting period opens.
 You can add a photo of yourself and a 200-word manifesto to explain why people should vote for you and what you would like to achieve.

 If you want to stand for a Part-Time Officer role, you need to self-identify within that group, if applicable, e.g., if you want to stand as LGBT+ Officer you need to self-identify as part of the LGBT+ community.
-The process to nominate yourself will also be slightly different to Executive Officers: to apply for a Part-Time Officer role, you will initially apply for the role by filling out the relevant form on this webpage.
+The process to nominate yourself will also be slightly different to Executive Officers: to apply for a Part-Time Officer role, you will initially apply for the role by filling out an application form.
 You will be asked some questions about your passion and understanding of the role, which will be used to shortlist up to six candidates per role.
 This process ensures that Part-Time Officer candidates meet the standard requirements to stand, and it makes it much easier for students to pick their preferred candidate.

 The elections themselves consist of a period where candidates prepare their material and campaign and attend mandatory training and optional training, then there is a week where they get out the vote and encourage students to vote for them.
 This may include attending Hustings, attending Marketing Days organised by the Students’ Union, and attending the Results Event to find out the results.

 All candidates will be guided throughout the elections by the Elections Team.
-They will send regular emails and updates, and each candidate will be allocated a staff buddy if they have additional questions.
-If you have any questions about the process, there are Election Drop-in Sessions (found on the What’s On page) throughout the nominations period, which are perfect opportunities to ask questions before you make the commitment to stand.
+They will send regular emails and updates, and each candidate will be allocated a staff buddy if they have additional questions. .

 How long is the campaigning period and what is the spending limit?

-The campaign period begins on 7th March from 10am and ends on 14th March at midday.
-The spending limit is £60 for Full-Time Officer candidates and £30 for Part-Time Officer candidates, please note this is subject to change depending on the number of candidates who put themselves forward.
+The campaign period begins typically lasts a week with candidates been given a spending limit, this was £60 for Full-Time Officer candidates and £30 for Part-Time Officer candidates last year.
+Please note this is subject to change depending on the number of candidates who put themselves forward.

-Can I apply to be an officer again?
+Can I apply to be an officer if I applied last year?

 If you have already been elected as an officer, you can decide to run again if you wish.
 However, you can only be an elected officer for two academic years.